ps-developers-sandbox/GitHubFundamentals/HOL/04_Proposing-Changes.md

 ## Editing in GitHub

-GitHub has a built-in editor that allow you to edit files inline.
+GitHub has a built-in editor that allows you to edit files inline.
 Use the editor to create a new file.

 - [ ] Create a [new file](../../../new/main) `docs/_slides/[username].md` (Just paste the entire path the the name field).